Skip to contents

 • The Omixer package handles both numeric and categorical data (converting categorical variables to numeric).
 But both the same way either Pearson’s Chi-squared Test if there are few samples or Kendall’s correlation.
 It does allow to protect some spots from being used.

 If you are still designing the experiment and do not have collected any data DeclareDesign might be relevant for you.
+But specially the randomizr packages which makes common forms of random assignment and sampling.

 Question in Bioinformatics.SE I made before developing the package.